Recap: Knowledge sharing session on ‘HOT moments’

 • Encourage active listening.

-• Use different ways of expression.
+• Use different ways to express yourself.

 • Learn to recognize (subtle) inequalities.

-• Use the ‘Oops, ouch’ technique.
+• Use the ‘Oops, ouch’ technique’

-• Postpone your judgement.
+• Postpone your judgment.

-• No reaction is also a reaction.
+• No response is also a response.

-• Hot moments can be valuable learning opportunities.
+• HOT moments can be valuable learning opportunities.

-• Try to read the ‘subtext’ of comments.
+• Try to read the subtext of comments.

-• Take the issue off the student.
+• Take the burden of the issue off the student.

-• Give a writing task.
+• Assign a written task.

-• A dialogue ≠ discussion.
+• A dialogue ≠ a discussion.

 Watch the recording of the plenary part of the session